 Dilution is the amount by which the offering price paid by the purchasers of the units sold in the offering exceeds the pro forma as adjusted net tangible book value per share of our common stock after this offering.
 Such calculation does not reflect any dilution associated with the sale and exercise of the warrants issued as part of the units.
-The historical net tangible book value of our common stock, assuming the conversion of all convertible preferred stock into equivalent shares of common stock, as of March 31, 2014 was \$(14.9) million, or \$(10.62) per share.
-The pro forma net tangible book value of our common stock as of March 31, 2014 was \$0.72 million, or \$0.14 per share.
+The historical net tangible book value of our common stock as of March 31, 2014 was \$ million, or \$ per share.
+The pro forma net tangible book value of our common stock as of March 31, 2014 was \$ million, or \$ per share.
 Pro forma net tangible book value per share represents our total tangible assets less our total liabilities, divided by the number of outstanding shares of our common stock, after giving effect to the pro forma adjustments referenced under "Capitalization."

-After giving effect to (i) the pro forma adjustments referenced under "Capitalization," (ii) an increase in total assets to reflect our receipt of the net proceeds from this offering (assuming the public offering price will be \$7.50 per unit, the midpoint of the range set forth on the cover page of the prospectus), and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, and (iii) the addition of the number of shares offered by this prospectus to the number of shares outstanding, our pro forma as adjusted net tangible book value as of March 31, 2014 would have been approximately \$17.7 million, or \$2.24 per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of \$2.10 per share to our existing stockholders and an immediate dilution of \$2.76 per share to investors purchasing units in this offering.
+After giving effect to (i) the pro forma adjustments referenced under "Capitalization", (ii) an increase in total assets to reflect our receipt of the net proceeds from this offering (assuming the public offering price will be \$ per unit, the midpoint of the range set forth on the cover page of the prospectus after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us) and (iii) the addition of the number of shares offered by this prospectus to the number of shares outstanding, our pro forma as adjusted net tangible book value as of March 31, 2014 would have been approximately \$ million, or \$ per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of \$ per share to our existing stockholders and an immediate dilution of \$ per share to investors purchasing units in this offering.

-The following table illustrates this dilution on a per share basis to new investors, assuming \$2.50 of value is attributed to the warrant issued as a part of each unit:
+The following table illustrates this dilution on a per share basis to new investors, assuming \$ of value is attributed to the warrants issued as a part of the units:

-Assumed initial public offering price per share : \$5.00 Historical net tangible book value per share as of March 31, 2014 \$(10.62) Pro forma net tangible book value per share as of March 31, 2014 \$ 0.14 Increase in pro forma net tangible book value per share attributable to new investors 2.10 Pro forma as adjusted net tangible book value per share after this offering 2.24 Dilution per share to investors participating in this offering \$2.76
+Assumed initial public offering price per share \$ Historical net tangible book value per share as of March 31, 2014 \$ Pro forma net tangible book value per share as of March 31, 2014 \$ Increase in pro forma net tangible book value per share attributable to new investors Pro forma as adjusted net tangible book value per share after this offering Dilution per share to investors participating in this offering \$

-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$7.50 per unit would increase (decrease) the pro forma net tangible book value, as adjusted to give effect to this offering, by \$0.31 per share and the dilution to new investors by \$0.31 per share, assuming the number of units offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their option to purchase additional units in this offering in full, which is 400,000 shares of common stock, the pro forma net tangible book value, as adjusted to give effect to this offering, would be \$2.59 per unit and the dilution to new investors would be \$2.54 per unit.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per unit would increase (decrease) the pro forma net tangible book value, as adjusted to give effect to this offering, by \$ per share and the dilution to new investors by \$ per share, assuming the number of units offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their option to purchase additional units in this offering in full, which includes shares of common stock issued as part of the units, the pro forma net tangible book value, as adjusted to give effect to this offering, would be \$ per unit and the dilution to new investors would be \$ per unit.